 Once the entire surface of the agar in the jars is covered in white mycelium, it is ready to be used to inoculate a growing medium such as straw.
 You can refrigerate the jars for up to 10 days or more if you want to wait before inoculating a substrate.

-While we were preparing our first attempt at spawning oyster mushrooms, we also decided to try a few different methods.
-The mushroom stem butts were used for spawning onto brown rice, quinoa, toilet paper, and cardboard.
+While we were preparing our first attempt at spawning oyster mushrooms, we also decided to experiment and try a few different methods and growing mediums.
+Along with tissue cultures, mushroom stem butts were used for spawning onto brown rice, quinoa, inside 2 liter bottles, on a roll of toilet paper, and shredded cardboard.
 But more on that in another post.
 The remainder of the mushroom caps and stems were used for dinner. 🙂